runtipi/runtipi/README.md

 ```

 ### Custom settings
 You can change the default settings by creating a `settings.json` file.
 The file should be located in the `state` directory.
 This file will make your changes persist across restarts.
-Example file:
+Example file with all possible values:

 ```json
 {